 - Testable code is available.

 - All test data is available and correct.

 - All test design activity has completed.

-- Exit Criteria is used to decide when a test activity has been completed or needs to stop.
+- Exit Criteria in Test Plan is used to decide when a test activity has been completed or needs to stop.

 - Exit Criteria can be defined for all test activities such as planning, specification and execution or for a specific test level for test specification and execution.

 - Exit Criteria should have been agreed as early as possible in the life cycle.